timicoltd/ServiceHub-Developer/ServiceHub REST API Introduction.md

 Timico ServiceHub REST API requires a Timico customer account at https://portal.timico.com and a registered API Key via the ServiceHub Web Portal.
 Guidence for acquiring an API Key will be below.

+**Please note that all API calls will be made as a 'super user' - which basically means a Admin level user is created on behalf of your company and linked to your API Key(s).
+When any API call is made, fields such as 'Created By', 'Requested By' or 'Updated By' will be pre-populated with your API Key's user rather than a specific user from your company.
+A future update will bring functionality to allow these to be provided within a request object.**

 ## Getting Started

 Here are a few steps to help you get started: